pdmosses/agda-pages/agda-pages-doc/docs/About.md

 ### Agda standard library

 The [Agda-StdLib] website is a prototype generated from the same Agda files as the official [Standard Library] webiste.
-The different versions correspond to released versions of the library, and show how the library has evolved.
+Different versions will correspond to released versions of the library, and show how the library has evolved.

-### TypeTopologyDocs
+### TypeTopology Pages

-The [TypeTopologyDocs] website is a prototype of an alternative rendering of the official [TypeTopology] website, and is unversioned.
+The [TypeTopology Pages] website is a prototype of an alternative rendering of the official [TypeTopology] website, and is unversioned.

 [Home]:       index.md